ihrz/ihrz/README.md

 # Is a host too expensive?

 Well iHorizon is happy to offer really cheap hosting of an iHorizon instance (ownihrz), it's actually way cheaper than most hosts and offers an intense quality!<br>
 Only 2.00 euros per month!
-(0.50 euro for the activation)<br>
+(0.50 euros for the activation)<br>
-Your bot is faster than most popular bots and you can do what you want with it, even making a public bot out of it that can make you money! :)
+Your bot will be faster than most popular bots and you can do what you want with it, even making a public bot out of it that can make you money! :)

 # About the bot